 Marshall Excelsior products are mechanical devices that are subject to wear, contaminants, corrosion, and aging of components made of materials such as rubber and metal.
 Over time these devices will eventually become inoperative.
 The safe service life of these products will reflect the environment and conditions of use that they are subjected to.
 Regular inspection and maintenance is essential.
-Marshall Excelsior products have a long record of quality and service, so LP-Gas dealers may forget hazards that can arise from using aging devices that have outlived their safe service life.
+Marshall Excelsior products have a long record of quality and service, so managers and service personnel must keep in mind the hazards that can arise from using aging devices that have outlived their safe service life.